 The chartpack for this report is available to download as an additional file

 Explore this research further by joining our free webinar 5G’s role in reducing carbon emissions on Tuesday November 10th.
-Register for the webinar here.
+View the webinar here.

 Transitioning towards a carbon-neutral world